 See AFS at HPC2N for further explanation of AFS.

 There is a parallel file system (PFS) available on all clusters.

-Your home directory on the parallel file system is very useful, since batch jobs can create files there without any Kerberos ticket or manipulations with permissions.
+Your home directory on the parallel file system is useful, since batch jobs can create and access files there without any Kerberos ticket or manipulations with permissions.
 Moreover the parallel file system offers high performance when accessed from the nodes making it suitable for storage that are to be accessed from parallel jobs.

 Note that the parallel file system is not intended for permanent storage and there is NO BACKUP of /pfs/nobackup.
 In case the file system gets full, files that have been unused for some time might get deleted without warning.

 In order to avoid having runaway programs filling the file system quota limits are in place.
 Use the quota command to view your current quotas.

 There are actually 4 quota limits for pfs.
 Soft and hard limit for disk usage and soft and hard limit for the number of files.
 The hard limits are really hard limits.
 You can never go above them.
 You can be above the soft limit for a grace period, but after the grace period the soft limit will behave as a hard limit until you have gone below the soft limit again.

 The default limit in your pfs is 25 GB.
 If your limit is too small, your PI needs to apply for project storage.